deancallahan25/Redwood-Analytics-Portfolio/project-plan.md

  - **System B:** An Oracle SQL relational database storage system

 ## 3. Evalation Criteria & Methods
-1. Ease of Setup
+1. Ease of Setup: We will evalute this be recording how long it takes, how many steps it takes, and the overall difficulty of the setup.
+This will be evaluated by our tech lead and quality assurance.
-2. Ease of Use for Auditors (new and experienced)
+2. Ease of Use for Auditors (new and experienced): We will evaluate this metric by having a technical and non-technical person attempt to conduct an audit (likely mock test just to test system) and document any issues or suggestions they have.
+This will be handled by the quality assurance and the tech lead if they need to make changes to the system.
-3. Error Prevention / Data Quality
+3. Error Prevention / Data Quality: We will test what happens when we enter incorrect data types, illogical data or poor data, and test values that we expect to cause errors.
+This will primarily be evaluated by the quality assurance who will work with the tech lead to ensure any issues are addressed.
-4. Ability to Handle Relationships
+4. Ability to Handle Relationships: We will test what happens to data integrity of the systems when neccessary data is purposely missing from entries.
+This will primarily be evaluated by the quality assurance who will work with the tech lead to ensure any issues are addressed.
-5. Scalability & Performance
+5. Scalability & Performance: We will test how easy it is to make changes to each system and how they perform doing tasks.
+This will be evaluated by the tech lead and quality assurance.
-6. Reporting & Analysis
+6. Reporting & Analysis: We will record observations about the two systems and use these to evaluate which system is better.
+This will be handled mainly by the domain expert in collobaration with the project manager.
-7. Integration with Campus IT
+7. Integration with Campus IT: We will evaluate if our recommended system is able to be integrated with any current storage systems the Campus IT uses and the difficulty of giving them control of the system.
+This will be handled by the domain expert.
-8. Cost (Total Cost of Ownership)
+8. Cost (Total Cost of Ownership): We will evaluate cost by recording any costs of the software neccessary for the systems and the potential time and cost for maintenance or upgrades to the systems.
+This will be handled by the domain expert.
-9. Maintenance After Setup
+9. Maintenance After Setup: We will evaluate how taxing these systems are to maintain and if they need to be maintained by someone.
+Our domain expert will handle this criterion.

 ## 4. Sample Implementations to be Built
 - **Spreadsheet Prototype:** Data will be entered into a Google Form and will then be exported to a Excel spreadsheet.